Jen Ryland Reviews

 Review of Next of Kin by Kia Abdullah

-Next of Kin was a tough and gripping read.
+Next of Kin was a tough and gripping read with a premise that will not be for every reader.

 It was completely heart-wrenching and twisty all at the same time.

-Leila Syed is an ambitious architect who has been successful at work but unsuccessful at conceiving the child she and her husband long for.
-So she dotes on her nephew Max, the child of the younger sister she helped to raise.
+Leila Syed is an ambitious architect who has been successful at work but unable to conceive the child she and her husband long for.
+She dotes on her nephew Max, the child of the younger sister she helped to raise.

 But one morning changes everything.
 Her brother-in-law calls and asks if she can drop her nephew off at nursery.
 She agrees, but on the way gets a frantic call from work.
 She rushes there, completely forgetting that little Max is in the back seat.